 A lot of people suffer from aerophobia.
 Air travel is especially inconvenient for people with disabilities.
 Therefore, many airlines are now making concessions to their customers and are switching to a pet-friendly form.
 But still, the question of traveling with your pet confuses some people, because there are many requirements and rules that must be followed.

 With service animals, the situation is a bit simpler.
 In most cases, they are allowed on board the aircraft without hindrance, along with their owners, since for people with disabilities, an animal is a vital measure.
-However, various changes and innovations are constantly taking place in the legislation, which need to be monitored.
+However, various changes and innovations are constantly taking place in the legislation, which needs to be monitored.
 That’s why we’ve put together the information you need to know if you’re planning to travel with a service animal.
-Learn What is a Service Animal in our blog article

 Pets are usually allowed in the cabin if, together with the carrier, they weigh up to 8 kg.
 Some airlines allow weight up to 10 kg.
-See the airline’s website for maximum weight and carrying requirements.
 However, there are general rules for the size of the container, its strength, as well as the presence of ventilation.
 In the cabin, pet carriers are placed under the chair in front.
 According to the rules, the pet must sit in its temporary house for the entire duration of the flight.
 Sometimes two animals are allowed to be placed in one container.

 Animals that together with the container weigh more than 8 kg will have to be checked in as baggage.
 They can also send a dog of an aggressive breed there, even if it goes into the salon by weight.
 In addition, in some directions, transporting an animal in the cabin next to other passengers is prohibited by the rules of the airline.
 If it is fundamentally important for you that the animal flies next to you, you can choose a pet-friendly air carrier.

 Service animals can fly in the cabin regardless of their size.
-Such animals need special documents, they must be in a collar and a muzzle.
+Such animals need special documents, they must be in an ADA collar and a muzzle.
 The owner may require a disability document.
-Psychological support dogs, depending on the rules of the airline, can fly in the cabin or in the luggage compartment.
+Emotional support dogs, depending on the rules of the airline, can fly in the cabin or in the luggage compartment.
 Yet, even with such privileges, a service animal handler must prepare in advance for the flight with his or her four-legged helper.

-For example, service animals can go with their owners to cafes, restaurants, and even to the office and university.
-Also, like all helper animals, they can live with their owner at no extra charge.
+Trained service animals and their owners have an expanded list of rights and opportunities.
+They can live with their owner at no extra charge.
 In addition, service animals of any breed and size are allowed to fly in the cockpit next to a person.
-Since flight is considered one of the most stressful situations, the animal here performs several functions at once – both its physical tasks, and mentally supports a person and reducing stress levels.
+Since the flight is considered one of the most stressful situations, the animal here performs several functions at once – both its physical tasks and mental supporting a person and reducing stress levels.
 This right is enshrined in the legislation and the airline personnel may refuse to transfer a service animal only in rare cases provided by law.